-If your cat is struggling to breath, you’ve got a medical emergency on your hands.
-When a cat is struggling to breath, there are a number of warning signs.
+If your cat is struggling to breathe, you’ve got a medical emergency on your hands.
+When a cat is struggling to breathe, there are a number of warning signs.
 They might extend their necks forward, utilize their abdominal muscles to support their breathing, or move their elbows away from their bodies.
 You might also hear wheezing or noises which signal that they are struggling to breathe.
-While dogs might pant, or breath with their mouths open, cats do not do this.
-If your cat begins breathing in a strange way, you need to consult your vet immediately.
+While dogs might pant, or breathe with their mouths open, cats do not do this.
+So, if your kitty begins breathing in a strange way, you need to consult your vet immediately.
 Since they might be losing oxygen, it’s essential to keep them as calm as possible in these moments, as panic will lead to greater stress, and this could further hinder their breathing.
-If you notice that your cat is struggling to breath, get to the vet immediately, and keep your cat as calm as possible on the way there.
+If you notice that your cat is struggling to breathe, get to the vet immediately, and keep your cat as calm as possible on the way there.
 It’s also important to call your vet before you arrive so that you can explain the situation before arrival.
 This means that they can begin their medical interventions immediately and ensure that your cat is once again getting enough oxygen.

 If your cat has an injury and is consistently bleeding, you will need to get them to your vet immediately.
-Loosing large quantities of blood can be dangerous, and wounds if left untreated can become infected, or septic.
-If your cat has been in a fight or has been injured with an object (like metal) they might need to go on a course of antibiotics or receive an injection to prevent further infection.
+Losing large quantities of blood can be dangerous, and wounds if left untreated, can become infected or septic.
+If your cat has been in a fight or has been injured with an object like metal they might need to go on a course of antibiotics or receive an injection to prevent further infection.
 Your vet will be able to find the source of the bleeding, clean the wound, and put a stop to the bleeding.
 If your pet has become impaled with an object, do not try to remove it at home.
 This could do far more harm than good and could seriously hurt and injure your cat.
 In these moments, get your cat to your vet immediately.
 Every second counts when it comes to blood loss, and in extreme cases, your beloved pet might need surgery.

 If your cat ingests poison, you have a serious medical emergency on your hands.
 Poison can constitute a number of things, and a number of everyday items in the home can, in fact, be highly toxic to cats.
 These include: